 - Differences in the rules of defining rights to land and natural resources in the Canada and Norway, including aboriginal title, immemorial usage (the Selbu Case).

 - Resource management legislation and environmental protection legislation (Norway).

-- Rules on acquiring and acknowledging rights to title and usage based on prolonged usage generally, and particular in relation to indigenous Sámi (the Finnmark Act).
+- Rules on Survey and recognition of existing rights to title and usage based on prolonged usage generally, and particular in relation to indigenous Sámi (the Finnmark Act).